ROCm/ROCdbgapi/README.md

 make doc
 ````

-The generated documentation is put in:
+The generated ROCdbgapi library documentation is put in:

 - ``doc/html/index.html``
 - ``doc/latex/refman.pdf``

+If the ROCdbgapi library PDF documentation has been generated, ``make install``
+will place it in:

+- ``../install/share/doc/amd-dbgapi/amd-dbgapi.pdf``